Pebble Exchange Group of Graphs: Introduction

-For example, please recall Application 2 in the above.
-From a given stable disposition of chemicals with no more information about the store system, one of the most moderate assumptions would be that two chemical storerooms are adjacent with a passageway only if the pair of corresponding two chemicals is safe.
-This situation leads us to treat the pebble exchange model ${\rm Puz}(G)$.
-Moreover, in such case, any rearrangement from a stable disposition to another stable disposition should be corresponding to an element of ${\rm Aut}(G)$.
-Hence if we can show the equation ${\rm Peb}(G) ={\rm Aut}(G)$ here, it means that practically all the necessary and sufficient dispositions are rearrangeable from one another.
+In application, when a graph $G$ represents some system, an automorphism $f$ of $G$ corresponds to a rearrangement of possible arrangements of the system.
+If $f$ is contained in ${\rm Peb}(G)$, the corresponding rearrangement is realizable with a sequence of local changes step by step.
+Hence if we can show the equation ${\rm Peb}(G) ={\rm Aut}(G)$ here, it means that practically all the necessary and sufficient arrangements are mutually reachable from one another.

-However, it seems to be highly nontrivial and difficult problem to characterize completely the graphs whose pebble exchange groups are equal to their automorphism groups.
+However, it seems to be a highly nontrivial and difficult problem to characterize completely the graphs whose pebble exchange groups are equal to their automorphism groups.
 Hence, before to attack this problem directly, in this paper we will show that the class of graphs $G$ satisfying ${\rm Peb}(G) ={\rm Aut}(G)$ is considerably large.
-Especially, we prove (Theorem 5) that, for any connected graph $G$, the pebble exchange group of the square of $G$ contains a subgroup isomorphic to the automorphism group of $G$.
-This result is somewhat surprising since the square of a sparse graph $G$ is apt to sparse and the puzzle ${\rm Puz(G^2)}$ is also far from feasible in general.
-By using this result, for example, we can show that, for any connected graph $G$, if we 2-subdivide all the edges of $G$, and if we take its square, the resulting graph $H$ satisfies the equation ${\rm Peb}(H) ={\rm Aut}(H)$.
+Especially, we prove (Theorem 12) that, for any connected graph $G$, the pebble exchange group of the square $G^2$ of $G$ contains a subgroup isomorphic to the automorphism group of $G$.
+Since the maximum degree of $G^2$ is no more than the square of the maximum degree of $G$, if the maximum degree of $G$ is a small constant and the order of $G$ is sufficiently large, then not only $G$ but also $G^2$ are sparse graphs, and the puzzle ${\rm Puz}(G^2)$ is also far from feasible in general.
+In spite of this, somewhat surprisingly, by using Theorem 12, for example, we can show that, for any connected graph $G$, if we 2-subdivide all the edges of $G$, and if we take its square, the resulting graph $H$ satisfies the equation ${\rm Peb}(H) ={\rm Aut}(H)$.